tjomson/BDSA2020.Assignment02/README.md

 <img src="EventBasedActions.png" width="500">

 [1] Seidl, Martina, Marion Scholz, Christian Huemer, and Gerti Kappel.
 UML@ classroom: An introduction to object-oriented modeling.
 Springer, 2015.

+## Submitting the assignment

+To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions and a link to a public repository containing your fork of the completed code.

+Members of the triplets should submit the same PDF file to pass the assignments (Note: This does not cover the name of the pdf, which can differ).
+Make sure all group names and ID are clearly marked on the front page.